mmphego/mmphego.github.io/_posts/2022-01-09-How-to-build-an-ETL-using-Python-Docker-PostgreSQL-and-Airflow.md

 ### Extract, Transform and Load

 Now that we have Jupyter, Airflow and Postgres services running, we can start creating our ETL.
 Open the Jupyter notebook and create a new notebook called `Simple ETL`.
-For this post, we will use the

 **Step 0: Install the required libraries**